asellingson28/KontinuaResourceEditor/Web App/README.md

 ## Editing JSONs

-Upload the JSON you want to edit at the first step.
+Drag and drop or click to upload the JSON you want to edit at the first step.
 If it is not a valid format, it will be rejected.
 The fields should auto-populate and you should be good to edit from there.

 ## Output